mattermost/mattermost-developer-documentation/site/content/contribute/good-decisions/fixing-pr-mistakes.md

 If this is the case, do the following:

 1. Capture details in an issue.
-2. Mark it according to it's priority
+2. Mark it according to its priority.
 3. Would be best to assign it to the person who introduced the issue in the first place

 ## High Impact